ollionorg/eks-observability-demo/README.md

 1. Verify

-#### Grafana Charts
+#### Grafana Dashboards and Alerts

-Baseline charts are deployed from the [Observability Accelerator artifacts repository](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts).
+Baseline dashboards and alerts are deployed from the [Observability Accelerator artifacts repository](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts).
+These artifacts are based on the [Kuberenetes Mixin repo for Kuberentes monitoring](https://github.com/kubernetes-monitoring/kubernetes-mixin).

 ### Deploy Sample App